lauragift21/nuxt-workshop/README.md

 Pages in Nuxt contain an application views and routes.
 Nuxt will translate all `.vue` files inside the pages directory into a page an automatically create a router configuration for it.

-Nuxt add special attributes and functions to a Page to make development of your universal app as eaasy as possible.
+Nuxt add special attributes and functions to a Page to make development of our universal app as eaasy as possible.

 ```js
 <template>